 The SCG test is part of Elements global Plastic Pipes & Fittings Testing program, provided to resin manufacturers, pipe extruders, certification bodies and utility companies worldwide, where independent, reliable and reproducible test data is required for product classification and life time evaluation.

-Principle and test procedure
+Principle and Test Procedure

-The test conditions for different PE and PEX materials are shown in table below.
 All testing is performed using tap water at 80°C as test media.
 The pressures in the table are based on SDR 11 pipes.

 Material